Back to California

 Plain English Breakdown

-The official summary and digest do not provide details about penalties for non-compliance or funding specifics, leaving these points as unknowns.
+The bill summary does not provide specific details on penalties for non-compliance or a precise definition of 'affected local officials', leaving these points open to interpretation.

 Department of Transportation: Opening Mountain Passes

-This law requires the Department of Transportation to open all mountain passes by May 1 each year and informs local officials and the public about plans for opening these roads.
+This law requires the Department of Transportation to open all mountain passes by May 1 each year and informs local officials and the public about any delays.

 What This Bill Does

-• Requires the Department of Transportation to ensure that all mountain passes are open for operation by May 1 every year.
+• Requires the Department of Transportation to ensure that all mountain passes under its control are open for operation by May 1 every year.

-• If it is projected that it's not feasible to open a pass by May 1, the department must publish on its website a notice explaining which passes won't be opened and why, by April 1 each year.
+• If it is projected that it is not feasible to meet this requirement, the department must publish a notice on its website explaining which passes won't be opened and why, by April 1 each year.

-• The department needs to notify local officials about their plans to open mountain passes by April 1 each year.
+• The department needs to notify affected local officials of their plans to open mountain passes by April 1 each year.

-• The department has to develop a public outreach plan to inform people when mountain passes will close or reopen.
+• The department has to develop a public outreach plan to inform the public about when mountain passes will close or reopen.

 Who It Names or Affects